liuhyzhy0909/DRI-time-series-analysis-inR/README.md

-time series interpolation and cross correlation analysis
+Time series interpolation and cross correlation analysis

+The Raw data can be found in https://github.com/wrudebusch/DRI-HeavyHaulers.git

 User guide for heavy hauler emissions project using R code for TS analysis by Will Rudebusch R code finished March 2014 readme edited Feb 2016